Skip to Main Content

 • Public transportation: Public transportation provides an easy way for you to leave your car at home so you can take advantage of cheaper, more energy-efficient transportation for your commute.

-• Carpool: Conserve Energy Future predicts that the average American spends about 18 days’ worth of carbon emissions on their annual commute, but if you were to share your commute with just four other people, you could collectively spare about 72 hours’ worth of carbon emissions with just one vehicle.
+• Carpool: Conserve Energy Future predicts that the average American spends about 18 days’ worth of carbon emissions on their annual commute, but if you were to share your commute with just four other people, you could collectively spare about 72 days’ worth of carbon emissions with just one vehicle.

 • Rideshare: Rideshare companies often offer options to share a ride with someone following a route that’s similar to yours.
 Similar to a carpool, ridesharing may cut down on emissions and save all passengers money.

-• Bicycle: The Institute for Transportation and Development Policy found in 2015 that biking to work or around town could result in 11 percent less total carbon emissions if just 20 percent of the world’s drivers used bikes instead by 2050.
+• Bicycle: The Institute for Transportation and Development Policy found in 2015 that biking to work or around town could result in 11 percent less total carbon emissions if just 20 percent more of the world’s drivers used bikes instead by 2050.

 • Electric bike or scooter: Electric bikes and scooters can be significantly faster when you live in the city plagued by downtown traffic.
-Suddenly, bike lanes, parks, and other routes become a viable option for an easy and quick commute with a smaller environmental footprint.
+Suddenly, bike lanes, parks and other routes become a viable option for an easy and quick commute with a smaller environmental footprint.

 Should I buy an electric car?

-Electric and hybrid vehicles are quickly becoming more common on our roads.
+Electric and hybrid vehicles are becoming more common on our roads.
 These vehicles cut down on emissions, and some models are even quite affordable.
 Whether you’re looking to save money on gas and extend your range with a hybrid vehicle or eliminate the cost of fuel altogether by going fully electric, consider your day-to-day needs.
 Though a hybrid or electric vehicle may cost more upfront, you may save money through tax credits and reduced maintenance costs long-term.

 Pros and cons of electric vehicles